AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Project coordinators have the option to assign reviewers, approvers, or a mix of both:

-* **Reviewers** can comment on and markup assets.
+* **Reviewers** can comment on and mark up assets.
 Once finished, they can mark their review as complete. <!--example of when to add reviewers-->
-* **Approvers** can comment on markup assets.
+* **Approvers** can comment on and mark up assets.
 They must make a decision to move the approval process forward.

 #### Create an review and approval workflow